garrandall/popular-music-data/tracks/hangover-taio-cruz-flo-rida.md

  So I can go until they close up, eh
 And I can drink until I throw up, eh
 And I don't ever ever want to grow up, eh
-I wanna keep it going, ke-keep, keep it going, going, going, going....
+I wanna keep it going, ke-keep, keep it going, going, going, going...

 I got a little bit trashed last night, night